BrenKenna/TaskTide/Install.md

 ## Docker deployment
 <p>
 To support deployment onto <a href="/tasktide/deployment/Docker/Dockerfile">containerized platforms</a>.
-Where a database and a multiple TaskTide-Engine containers can be sporadically spun-up in batches depending on workload over time.
-A dockerfile for caching TaskTide in local repository, and docker-compose using <a href="https://hub.docker.com/_/couchdb">couchDB</a> as the database backend as have been provided.
+A dockerfile for caching TaskTide in local repository, and docker-compose using <a href="https://hub.docker.com/_/couchdb">couchDB</a> as the database backend have been provided.
 </p>